silentorb/design-and-development/articles/beneath-blockchain.md

 * Increased flexibility enables more optimal configurations of trust
 * What people misidentify as "trustless" is actually minimized trust
 * Trust can be more liquified than current blockchain technologies allow
 * Blockchain trust management would be more advanced at this point except so many blockchain developers are focused on eradicating trust instead of working with it
 * Incomplete liquidity of trust is one of the primary causes of current blockchain scaling problems
 * Blockchains need better protocols for managing trust before they can truly scale
+* Optimistic Rollups are a calculated increase in trust, with the resulting benefit of making Layer 2 scaling more practical

 ## Scaling